dotnet/corefx/Documentation/project-docs/benchmarking.md

 You should notice that given `.dll` file have been updated in the `CoreRun` folder.

-9. Run the benchmarks using `--coreRun` from the fist step.
+9. Run the benchmarks using `--coreRun` from the first step.
 Save the results in a dedicated folder.

         dotnet run -c Release -f netcoreapp2.1 -- -f * --coreRun "C:\Projects\corefx\bin\testhost\netcoreapp-Windows_NT-Release-x64\shared\Microsoft.NETCore.App\9.9.9\CoreRun.exe" --artifacts ".\after"